veroxzik/OpeNITHM/readme.md

 In the `CAD\STL` folder, you will find numerous parts that must be 3D printed.

+Please check out [the wiki](https://github.com/veroxzik/OpeNITHM/wiki/File-Explanation) for more information.

 | Part | Qty |
 | --- |:---:|
 | Center Frame | 1 |